LANDLORDS SHOULD RESERVE THE RIGHT TO CHARGE VAT ON DILAPIDATIONS PAYMENTS

 HMRC’s change of approach follows two ECJ decisions that contractual payments made by customers on the early termination of their fixed term contracts constituted consideration for the supply of the services for which the customers contracted (telecommunications services), rather than compensation for breach.

-To accommodate the possibility that the HMRC review concludes that dilapidations payments are within the scope of VAT, landlords need to take action now when agreeing dilapidations settlements to ensure that they expressly reserve the right for landlords to recover VAT should HMRC determine that they are subject to VAT.
+To accommodate the possibility that the HMRC review concludes that dilapidations payments are within the scope of VAT, landlords need to take action now when agreeing dilapidations settlements to ensure that they expressly reserve the right for landlords to recover VAT should HMRC determine that they are subject to VAT – particularly if the settlement payment could be made at a later date once the revised guidance has been published.
 Forewarned is forearmed in these uncertain times in which we find ourselves.